brianc/node-postgres/README.md

 ### Extras

 node-postgres is by design pretty light on abstractions.
 These are some handy modules we've been using over the years to complete the picture.
-Entire list can be found on [wiki](https://github.com/brianc/node-postgres/wiki/Extras)
+The entire list can be found on our [wiki](https://github.com/brianc/node-postgres/wiki/Extras).

 ## Support